pckhoi/jest-bench/README.md

   - **teardown**: run after each loop of benchmark.
 Note the caveat above.
   - **setupSuite**: run once before all benchmarks.
 This in effect is the same as a `beforeAll` block (and it does call `beforeAll` underneath).
 Again you probably don't want to define or initialize variables here if you also include `setup` or `teardown` because of above mentioned caveat.
   - **teardownSuite**: run once after all benchmarks have concluded.
+- **timeout**: number of milliseconds before a benchmark timeout.
+Default to 60000.